JanHerca/urantiapedia/output/wikijs/en/article/Larry_Mullins/Meta_Values_Part_II.md

 No wise Urantian will fail to note the parallel of Frankl's insights with the revelation of the Urantia Papers:

 > “Since true religion is a matter of personal spiritual experience, it is inevitable that each individual religionist must have his own and personal interpretation of the realization of that spiritual experience.
 Let the term ”faith" stand for the individual's relation to God rather than for the creedal formulation of what some group of mortals have been able to agree upon as a common religious attitude.
 'Have you faith?
-Then have it to yourself. “ “ ([UB 99:5.7](/en/The_Urantia_Book/99#p5_7))
+Then have it to yourself. “ “ (<a id="a82_457"></a>[UB 99:5.7](/en/The_Urantia_Book/99#p5_7))

 Unfortunately, much of the great work of Viktor Frankl has not been fully recognized due to the influence of the sacred cow of “scientific” mono-materialism.
 Indeed, much of modern science has broken with the tyranny of religious dogma, only to become virtually bound in the tyranny of mono-materialism.
 So, when most quantum scientists run up against the unexplainable, timeless, spaceless mysteries of the very small, they find it safer to postulate a preposterous series of “infinite parallel universes,” than to allow for a more elegantly logical First Source and Center.